EagleDangar/SeinfeldChronicles-tv-script-generator/README.md

 In this project I built very interesting Deep learning model and Natural Language Processing (NLP) based and trained on RNNs(LSTM) which will be powerful enough to generate a fake TV-script on Seinfield American TV series.

-This project is divided in the following key sections:

-1.
-2.

 you'll be able to read the results of your trained Networks to see how it performs; your generated samples should look like fairly interesting TV script.